jonvicente/jonvicente/README.md

 # Hello 👋

 I'm **Jonathan Vicente**, a PhD student focused on **Mental Health, Suicidology, Environmental & Climate Epidemiology**.
-I research the **psychological consequences of climate-related hazards** in Switzerland and The Gambia and explore how environmental stressors affect mental health globally.
+I research the **psychological consequences of climate-related hazards** in Switzerland and LMIC and explore how environmental stressors affect mental health globally.

 ## 🌱 About Me